 For any mitigation strategy that is employed, the effect on the system should be carefully considered.
 This should involve re-assessment to review the effect of the mitigation strategy on the system, to see if any new hazards have been introduced which require further examination, or if any existing hazards have been affected.
 Details of any new hazards or changes to the status of an existing hazard should be recorded in the Hazard Log.

 Should there be no apparent way of meeting the tolerability criteria, the Project Safety Manager should immediately be informed.
 If there are exceptional circumstances, the risk may be accepted in consultation with the relevant regulatory/certification authorities and/or senior management.
 Such events should be fully documented in the Hazard Log and Safety Case and justified in terms of the maintenance or optimisation of defence capability.
 See also responsibilities above.

 In some cases the mitigation strategies will include new safety requirements (for example new protective functions to be designed in).
 The Project shall identify the safety requirements that realise the selected mitigation strategies, and ensure that where necessary these are incorporated into the overall safety requirements (see Procedure SMP10 – Safety Requirements and Contracts) and Through Life Management Plan where appropriate.
 The Project shall ensure that records are maintained to show traceability between hazards and accidents, and the associated safety requirements.

-If, after a risk has been reduced to a level that is ALARP, it is still unacceptable, the Team Leader shall advise the capability customer and equipment user that the department is taking on board residual risk that is greater than should be tolerated.
+If, after a risk has been reduced to a level that is ALARP, it is still unacceptable, the Project shall formally advise the capability customer and equipment user that the department is taking on board residual risk that is greater than should be tolerated.
 Procedure SMP09 - Risk Acceptance defines the actions necessary for unacceptable risks.